 - The resident must be in good financial standing with the University.

 To apply for a transfer, residents must fill out and submit a Transfer Request Form.
+Transfer requests will be considered between October and April.
 Please understand that approval of the request is pending circumstances and availability of unit requested.

 When the window latches are in the closed position, the window is locked.
 Before you begin to crank the window open, please ensure that both latches are open.
 If this procedure is not followed, the crank gears will be stripped and the window will not function.
 Window limiters are installed in every apartment to comply with the City of Toronto by-law, which restricts window openings to a maximum of 4” or 100mm.
 DO NOT TAMPER with window limiters.